 Hazard class Category Effect Ref.
 16.3 Acute toxicity - dermal - Limit test, rabbit, 24 hours contact, 2,000 mg/kg body weight - no lethality.
-Based on available data, the classification criteria are not (2) met.
-Acute toxicity- inhalation No acute toxicity by inhalation observed.
 Based on available data, the classification criteria are not met.
+(2) Acute toxicity- inhalation - No acute toxicity by inhalation observed.
+Based on available data, the classification criteria are not met.
 (9) Acute toxicity - oral - No indication of oral toxicity from studies with cement kiln dust.
 Based on available data, the classification criteria are not met.
-Literature survey Skin corrosion/ irritation 2 2 Cement in contact with wet skin may cause thickening, cracking or fissuring of the skin.
-Prolonged contact in com- bination with abrasion may cause severe burns.
-Serious eye dama- ge/irritation Portland cement clinker caused a mixed picture of corneal effects and the calculated irritation index was 128.
+Literature survey Skin corrosion/ irritation 2 Cement in contact with wet skin may cause thickening, cracking or fissuring of the skin.
+Prolonged contact in combination with abrasion may cause severe burns.
+(2) Human ex- perience Serious eye dama- ge/irritation 1 Portland cement clinker caused a mixed picture of corneal effects and the calculated irritation index was 128.
 Com- mon cements contain varying quantities of Portland cement clinker, fly ash, blast furnace slag, gypsum, natural pozzo- lans, burnt shale, silica fume and limestone.
-Direct contact with cement may cause corneal damage by mechanical (10), (11)
+Direct contact with cement may cause corneal damage by mechanical stress, immediate or delayed irritation or inflammation.
+Direct contact by larger amounts of dry cement or splashes of wet cement may cause effects ranging from moderate eye irritation (e.g. conjunctivitis or blepharitis) to chemical burns and blindness.
+(10), (11) Skin sensitisation - Some individuals may develop eczema upon exposure to wet cement dust, caused either by the high pH which in- duces irritant contact dermatitis after prolonged contact, or by an immunological reaction to soluble Cr (VI) which elic- its allergic contact dermatitis.
+The response may appear in a variety of forms ranging from a mild rash to severe der- matitis and is a combination of those two mechanisms.
+If the cement contains a soluble Cr (VI) reducing agent and as long as the mentioned period of effectiveness of the chromate reduction is not exceeded, a sensitising effect is not expected [Reference (3)].
+(3), (4) Respiratory sensitisation There is no indication of sensitisation of the respiratory system.
+Based on available data, the classification criteria are not met.
+(1) Germ cell mutagenicity - No indication.
+Based on available data, the classification criteria are not met.
+(12), (13)